Ticket for dinner and show

 (Admission fee included)

-Consists of crispy noodle, entrails soup, chili paste with fish, spicy mixed salad, Mussaman curry.
-Choice of menu is carefully selected for new generations to savor authentic taste of the dish crafted by Thai ancestors' wisdom.
+Appetizer cconsists of Rice Crackers with Dipping Sauce, Thai Crispy Fried Noodles.
+And main menu consist of Herbal Fried Fish, Thai Steamed Fish Cake, Aromatic Spicy Pork Soup, Northern Thai Chicken and Tomato Chili Dip, “Ma-Ka-Tho” Spicy Salad and Chicken Massaman Curry.
+Choice of menu is carefully selected for new generations to savour authentic taste of the dish crafted by Thai ancestors' wisdom.
 These dishes are hardly found nowadays or they have already been much modified.

-* The price includes rice, fruit, and drinking water.
-All food will be refilled.
+*The price includes rice, fruit, and drinking water.
+All food will be refilled except appetizer and fruits.

 Khon (classical Thai pantomime)